Agamudayar

 Agamudayar (otherwise Agamudaiyar, Akamudayar, Agamudayan) are a Tamil community found in the Indian state of Tamil Nadu.
-In Southern parts of Tamil Nadu, they are considered as one of the three castes which make up the Mukkulathor community.
+In Southern parts of Tamil Nadu, they are considered as one of the three castes which make up the Thevar or Mukkulathor community.
 According to the anthropologist Zoe E Headley, the three communities (Agamudayar, Kallar and Maravar) are the "numerically dominant rural backward castes of the southern districts of Tamil Nadu".
-Agamudayars are listed in the national commission of backward caste lists for Tamil Nadu as ‘Agamudayar including Thozhu or Thuluva Vellala ’.
+Agamudayars are listed in the National Commission for Backward Classes lists for Tamil Nadu as "Agamudayar”.
+Mukkulathor is Denotified community and Backward Class community.

 Etymology

-The term Agamudayar is a Tamil word meaning "House owner" or "Landholder".
+The term Agamudayar is a Tamil word of "Agam" which means Palace or Land and "Udayar"means Lord or Holder "Palace Chief " or "Land holder".

-Demographics

-They are concentrated in Chennai,Villupuram, Tiruvanamalai,Cuddalore,Sivagangai, Ramanathapuram, Thanjavur, Thiruvarur, Nagapattinam, Madurai, Tirunelveli and Pudukkottai districts.